ehcolombo/netBBB/README.md

 Usage:

 Create a file "BBB Stats - DAY.csv" where DAY is a number (1,2,3,...).
 This csv file contains the adjancy matrix of the emoji votes (who gave which emoji to which participant).
 For details see data from BBB21 on the data folder.
-Then, from the netBB folder, the script can be ran on the terminal with command:
+Then, from the netBBB folder, the script can be ran on the terminal with command:

 `python getQueridometro DAY`